How to Fix Apple Maps Not Working Issue on iPhone?

 Allow Location Access of Maps to Ask Next Time and Enable Precise Location

-4. Now enable Precise Location and then launch Apple Maps.
+4. Turn on Precise Location, and then open Apple Maps.

-6. If not, check if setting the Allow Location Access to While Using the App clears the issue.
+6. If not, try setting Allow Location Access to While Using the App.

 Set Location Access of Google Maps to Always